Managing Wikis

 1. Navigate to a wiki from the course home page.

-3. Selecting the Show / hide advanced buttons icon reveals more editing icons.
+3. Click on the Reveal or hide additional toolbar items icon reveals more editing icons.

 5. Type a title for this page, e.g. Introduction.